Policy

 The Team can elect to play the fixture or can request that the match be postponed and played at the next fixture date available for both Teams.

 The Team has 10 available players.
-The Team can elect to play the fixture but the match can only be postponed with the agreement of the opposition manager and the Divisional secretary.
-If the opposition manager or the Divisional secretary do not agree to a postponement then the match is awarded to the opposition as a 0 – 0 win.
+The Team can elect to play the fixture with 10 players but the match can only be postponed with the agreement of the opposition manager and the Divisional secretary.
+If the opposition manager or the Divisional secretary do not agree to a postponement then the defaulting Team shall not be compelled to play with less than 11 players and if the match is not played then the match shall be awarded to the opposition as a 3 – 0 win.

 The Team has 10 available players.
-The Team can elect to play the fixture but the match can only be postponed with the agreement of the opposition manager and the Divisional secretary.
-If the opposition manager or the Divisional secretary do not agree to a postponement then the match is awarded to the opposition as a 0 – 0 win.
+The Team can elect to play the fixture with 10 players but the match can only be postponed with the agreement of the opposition manager and the Divisional secretary.
+If the opposition manager or the Divisional secretary do not agree to a postponement then the defaulting Team shall not be compelled to play with less than 11 players and if the match is not played then the match shall be awarded to the opposition as a 3 – 0 win.

 7. A Team has 12 registered players and 4 players are on holiday.

 Only 8 players are available.
 The Team does not have enough players to play the fixture but the match can only be postponed with the agreement of the opposition manager and the Divisional secretary.
-If the opposition manager or the Divisional secretary do not agree to a postponement then the match is awarded to the opposition as a 0 – 0 win.
+If the opposition manager or the Divisional secretary do not agree to a postponement then the match shall be awarded to the opposition as a 3 – 0 win.

 News